Susu29/Lucash_Flow/NOTES/ROADMAP.md

 ### 3) Export the data Into PowerBI.

 I wanna make a simple DashBoard with PowerBI.
-Doing more or less at the same time that the step before
+Doing more or less at the same time that the step before<br>
+Then include the PowerBI dashboard to the main page !!

 ### 4) Focusing on data engineering
 Obviously import from CSV.